 You showing signs of jealousy won’t necessarily mean that your partner will change their behavior, and it may well push them away.
 But if there’s one thing for sure, it’s that it will definitely make you miserable.

 This one is all about self-preservation.
-Whilst it might not seem all that logical, you may be reluctant to lower your protective walls and take steps toward a more serious relationship.
+While it might not seem all that logical, you may be reluctant to lower your protective walls and take steps toward a more serious relationship.

-This might be because you’re scared that the relationship will end and you don’t want to lay yourself open to getting hurt.
+This might be because you’re scared that the relationship will end and you don’t want to risk getting hurt.

 Perhaps you’ve been burned when you’ve committed to someone in the past, and this is feeding your anxiety now.